ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 rect(200,200,30,30);
 {% endhighlight %}

-The `fill` method takes three values, these are the `red`, `green` and `blue` values, or `RGB` values.
+The `fill` method takes three values.
+These are the `red`, `green` and `blue` values, or `RGB` values.

 Just like before, each colour value can be between 0 and 255, representing how strong each colour channel is.
-This means that when we enter 0 for red, 255 for green, and 0 for blue, we're telling the system that the fill colour should be all green, with no other colour.
+This means that when we enter 0 for red, 255 for green, and 0 for blue, we're telling the system that the fill colour should be all green, with no other colours.

 Have a play about with the colour picker at the link below to see how to create some different colours using RGB, or choose a new colour for your snake.
 <br>